elyasemami/devboard/README.md

 # 🧱 DevBoard — Full-Stack Learning Boilerplate
 ### React + Vite + Node.js + Express

-> A hands-on, fill-in-the-blanks teaching project designed to give you real-world full-stack experience for the San Diego software market.

 ---

 ## 📚 What You'll Learn